 - The popularity of individual episodes

-Podcast hosting services are well known from good quality statistics and analytics, and which we recommend are BluBrry and Podbean.
-Track carefully statistics of your episodes and your listeners’ usage patterns to improve the reach of your show.
+Here are some great podcast hosting platforms that are well known for their good quality statistics and analytics.
+Track carefully the statistics of your episodes and your listeners’ usage patterns to improve the reach of your show.

 Part 4.
 Consistency and reliability – build processes around your podcast production lifecycle for maximum quality